No Tags Found!

 From India, Bangalore

-i will suggest you to raise your query seprately because we should not change any topic in between.
+I suggest that you raise your query separately because we should not change any topic in between.
+Now, as you have asked about certified standing orders:

 From India, Delhi